 Located in the Mediterranean just south of Sicily.
 Its capital Valletta is located on the largest island Malta, with the smaller islands Gozo and Camino also forming part of the archipelago that is collectively known as 'Malta'.

 Geographically Malta is situated in a key position between East and West and over the years has been occupied by Greeks, Phonecians, Carthaginians, Romans, Arabs, Normans and then finally, by invitation, the Brits before they gained their independence on the 21st of September 1964.

 A rich cultural history has contributed significantly to the architecture, language and culture, making Malta both a unique and attractive destination.
 Its language is partly Arabic, partly Sicilian and partly English, so don't be surprised if somethings look or sound a little familiar.

 There are many great places to visit in Malta, despite its compact size.
 It truly is the gem of the Mediterranean.
-These are just 10 of the reasons why you should visit Malta.
+Should you visit Malta?
+Yes you should and these just 10 of the reasons why.

 More from the Passport Collective